What Does Lipedema Look Like? | Typical Physical Features

 Recognising Lipedema

 Lipedema primarily affects the lower body, including the legs, hips, bum and sometimes the arms.
-Some women also believe it can manifest in the abdomen area.
-Here are some distinguishing features:
+Some women also believe Lipedema can manifest in the abdomen area.
+Here are some distinguishing Lipedema symptoms and features:

 Symmetrical Appearance

 Lipedema typically presents with symmetrical swelling in the legs or arms.
-Unlike Lymphedema, which often affects one limb, Lipedema usually affects both sides more equally.
+Lipedema, unlike Lymphedema, which often affects one limb, usually affects both sides of the body more equally.

 Disproportionate Fat Distribution

-Women with Lipedema usually have a disproportionate accumulation of fat in the lower half of the body, especially in stages 1 and 2 of the condition.
+Women with Lipedema usually have a disproportionate accumulation of fat in the lower half of the body, especially in Lipedema stage 1 and 2 of the condition.
 The upper body, including the waist and chest, remains relatively slim in comparison.

 Column-Like Legs

 One of the hallmark signs of Lipedema is the column-like appearance of the legs.
-The legs may appear thick and columnar, with a lack of definition at the knee, stopping abruptly at the ankles, creating a cuff-like appearance.
+The legs may appear thick and straight, with a lack of definition causing typical Lipedema knees, then stopping abruptly at the ankles, creating a cuff-like appearance.

 Skin Texture and Feel